PentiaLabs/generator-helix/readme.md

 This generator will create a Helix compliant solution and provide the ability to create & add new projects to any layer (i.e. Feature, Foundation & Project).
 Unicorn is used for serialization, if you don't use serialization and or TDS you have the option not to add serialization to the project.

+## Prerequisites:
+NPM 3.x or newer(see installed version by running "npm -v" in PowerShell) NODE 6.x or newer (see installed version by running "node -v" in PowerShell)

 ## Getting started

 You need Yeoman (See [here](http://yeoman.io/)) .
 Yo and the generators used are installed using [npm]( https://www.npmjs.com/).